 Have you or your loved one worked for 35 years or more in a job that requires heavy labor and arduous work — working by the sweat of your brow on a factory floor, driving cross-country as an OTR driver or working the land as a gardener or farm hand — only now to find yourself incapable of performing arduous work due to a disability or impairment?
 If so, and if you have limited education, you may be eligible for Social Security benefits under the so-called “worn out worker” rule.

 At The Law Center for Social Security Disability, we have been helping disabled individuals in the greater Oklahoma City area obtain the disability benefits they deserve since 1992.
-I am attorney Gary Jones, the founding lawyer at The Law Center for Social Security Disability, and for over 25 years I have had great success helping hard workers like you get Social Security benefits under this little-known rule.
+I am attorney Gary Jones, the founding lawyer at The Law Center for Social Security Disability, and for 30 years I have had great success helping hard workers like you get Social Security benefits under this little-known rule.